Part 6: Using Terrain, Chains, and Constellations

 5. Select the path to the hoquiam-e.dem file.

-Specify the file location and the filename of the terrain file to be created.
+Specify the file location and the filename of the terrain file you will create.

 2. Navigate to the location of your scenario (e.g. C:\Users\<username>\Documents\STK_ODTK 13\TerrainChainsConstellations when the Directory dialog box opens.